 Pre-approved Consulate Visa Processing in Mexico.
 When entering Mexico by car you must stop at the border and obtain your TIP (car permit) and FMM as above.
 That FMM must be marked CANJE on the lower left side by Immigration.
 Your pre-approved visa in your passport is also to be stamped at same time.
 When flying you will receive a FMM from the airline and again it must be marked CANJE.
 If this is not done you will be sent back to the border.
 This FMM will indicate 30 days.
 The pre-approval allows you to enter Mexico up to 6 months from time when pre-approved.
 Once you enter Mexico you have 30 days to start your visa process.
 Your pre-approved visa is for ONE entry and you may not enter a second time with it.
 Typically, the in Mexico process takes up to 10 weeks but varies with each INM office.
 You may leave Mexico once approved and finger printed and one has applied for and received a travel letter.
 The minimum time for that to happen is typically 5 weeks but again varies with each INM office.
 Some INM offices are faster and some slower.
 You can not expedite the process.
 You can not leave Mexico without your travel letter.
 Or, you may wait the full period until your visa is issued.
 Note, in the U.S. when one who is applying for a resident visa, you can not leave the US until process is completed and that takes up to a year.
 Please, do not come to Mexico and say I have to get back to my job in 2 weeks.
 It will NOT happen.
 Please be realistic.

 Temporary Resident Visa (TR) is for those who intend to be in Mexico more than 6 months and up to 4 years.
 TR starts with a pre-approval at a Mexican consulate outside of Mexico.
 When you enter Mexico with a pre-approved visa, at the border you also complete a FMM as above.
 It must be marked CANJE by Immigration.
 In Mexico, visa takes typically up to 10 weeks to process.
 There are several steps including on-line forms, photos, bank payment, several copies and then finger prints after approximately 5 weeks, etc. Visa will be issued for 1 year and up to one month before expiration you may renew for 3 more years.
 Your expiration date will be on the anniversary of the day you entered Mexico and received your FMM.
+A foreign plated car is allowed for as long as you are a TR.
 After 4 years you become a Permanent Resident.
-A foreign plated car is allowed.
 One may not earn Mexico sourced income as a TR but you may earn income from outsde of Mexico.
 Proving home ownership in Mexico will also be given credit when applying.
 The amounts may vary based on exchange rates and consulate's policy.
 Prior to going to a Mexican consulate please complete and take the consulate application.

 For financial statements, if account is in both names, have both names appear on statements.
 Mexican account printouts usually show one name on joint accounts.